SpencerCBryson/phpbb-ext-featured-post/README.md

-# phpbb-ext-featured-post
+# Featured Post
-Featured Post extension for phpBB
+An extension for phpBB.